-Using the NTP time protocol with local time base the released time information correspond with UTC plus the time difference, adjusted in the Sync Source Tab, and the additional offset for a possible summer time.
+Output of the NTP time protocol with the local time base the released time information correspond with UTC plus the time difference and the additional offset for the possible summer time, adjusted in the base system.

 NTP does not allow any leaps in time.
-Using the NTP time protocol with the local time base the internal NTP process of a board is restarted based on a summer/winter time adjustment.
+Using the NTP time protocol with the local time base the internal NTP process of a board is restarted based on a summer-/winter time adjustment.

-Using the NTP time protocol with the local time base the summer/winter time adjustment is released one to two minutes belated.
+Using the NTP time protocol with the local time base the summer-/winter time adjustment is released one to two minutes belated.

 Afterwards the local time is correctly available in the NTP time protocol.
-As a result, within this transition period a requested NTP time protocol is replied by the former time base.
+Therefore, within this transition period a requested NTP time protocol is replied by the former time base.

-Changing the time base for the output of the NTP protocol should only be used for customized applications and is not in compliance with the NTP standard.
-The synchronization of of a Standard-NTP-Client with a time base differing from UTC leads to a wrong time information in Standard-NTP-Client and might result in leaps in time!
+Changing the time base for the output of the protocol for NTP is only designed for customized applications and does not correspond with the standard of NTP.
+The synchronisation of a standard NTP-Client with a time basis deviating from UTC results in a wrong time information in the standard NTP-Client and might cause time leaps!

-7.3.3.6 Restart NTP
+8.3.3.6 Restart NTP